Electricity use

 Your utility questions answered

-Here at CODE we try to keep things simple, so to make your experience as easy as possible we’ve given you the choice of two ways in which to pay your electricity - depending on what suits you best.
+Here at CODE we try to keep things simple, so to make your experience as easy as possible we’ve given you the choice of two ways in which to pay your energy - depending on what suits you best.

 Which option are you on for 2024/25?

-ALLOWANCE OPTION
+PACKAGE OPTION

 EXCLUSIVE OPTION

 We will send you a bill monthly.
-It will be emailed to you and also added to your student portal.
+It will be emailed to you and added to your student portal.

 ENERGY SAVING TIPS